B.S. in Information Technology

 understand the pervasive and changing role of computing technology in global society, and participate responsibly as both IT professional and citizen.

-Information technology majors must maintain an overall grade-point average (GPA) of 2.00 or better in all required information technology, and computer science-required courses in order to graduate.
+Information Technology majors must maintain an overall grade-point average (GPA) of 2.00 or better in all required major courses in order to graduate.
 If at the end of any semester, including the first, a student's cumulative GPA in these courses falls below 2.00, the student may not be allowed to continue as an IT major.
 All required IT courses offered by the CS department at the 400-600 level must be passed with a C- or better in order to meeti IT major requirements: IT 403, CS415, CS 416, IT 502, IT 505, IT 520.